Wellington: Film

 Filmmakers Sir Peter Jackson, Sir Richard Taylor and a growing team of creative professionals have turned the eastern suburb of Miramar into a film-making, post-production and special effects infrastructure centre, giving rise to the moniker 'Wellywood'.
 Jackson's companies include Wētā Workshop, Wētā FX, Camperdown Studios, post-production house Park Road Post, and Stone Street Studios near Wellington Airport.
 Films shot partly or wholly in Wellington include the Lord of The Rings trilogy, King Kong and Avatar.
 Jackson described Wellington: "Well, it's windy.
 But it's actually a lovely place, where you're pretty much surrounded by water and the bay.
 The city itself is quite small, but the surrounding areas are very reminiscent of the hills up in northern California, like Marin County near San Francisco and the Bay Area climate and some of the architecture.
 Kind of a cross between that and Hawaii."

-Sometime Wellington directors Jane Campion and Geoff Murphy have reached the world's screens with their independent spirit.
-Emerging Kiwi filmmakers, like Robert Sarkies, Taika Waititi, Costa Botes and Jennifer Bush-Daumec, are extending the Wellington-based lineage and cinematic scope.
-There are agencies to assist film-makers with tasks such as securing permits and scouting locations.
+Notable Wellington directors include Jane Campion, Geoff Murphy, Robert Sarkies, and Taika Waititi.